polyakovkrylo/alarmsystem/README.md

 ## Intention

-This is the Alarm system implementation for Lab 2 of Media Processing course
+This is the Alarm System implementation for Lab 2 of Media Processing course

 # TODO